The Old State House. Hartford, CT.

 Performance Summary

-As shown in the chart, the US was this week's loser, followed by Emerging Markets.
-Non-US Developed held up relatively well despite tariff fears.
-Within the US, it was the Tech-heavy Nasdaq that dragged the broader S&P 500 lower, although the more traditional stocks of the Dow Jones Industrial Average didn't fare much better.
-From a factor perspective, Value, Size, and Quality outperformed the global All Country World Index (ACWI).
+As shown in the chart, it was Emerging Markets that won the week as the US led Developed Markets lower.
+Within the US, neither the Tech-heavy Nasdaq nor the more traditional stocks of the Dow Jones Industrial Average were able to best the broader S&P 500.
+From a factor perspective, all factors except Momentum outperformed the global All Country World Index (ACWI).

 In The News